andre-ramos-dev/OccurencesManager/README.md

 Go on right corner and press the "eye" button, and press on Add button

 Create two variables, username and password.
-The values are the same of the user registered ( you can switch users here )
+The values are the same of the user registered ( you can switch users here)

+After create a new env, don't forget to select him!
+Small box next to the eye button!

 Now you are ready to enjoy testing the api!